 As a guide, I walked the track 78 times, and with its big mountain scenery, cascading waterfalls, and perfect alpine plunge pools, I’ll definitely do it again.

-The Milford track runs from the top end of Lake Te Anau to the back entrance into Milford Sound.
+The Milford Track runs from the top end of Lake Te Anau to the back entrance into Milford Sound.
 You start on a boat.
 You end on a boat.
-For isolation, the Milford Track is unrivaled among New Zealand’s popular tramps – this is helped by the fact that only 100 people can walk the track per day.
+For isolation, the Milford Track is unrivaled among New Zealand’s popular tramps – this is helped by the fact that only 40 people can walk the track per day.

-The track climbs over MacKinnon Pass (don’t miss New Zealand’s tallest waterfall or New Zealand’s most scenic toilet) and into the Arthur Valley.
+The track climbs over MacKinnon Pass (don’t miss Sutherland Falls, New Zealand’s tallest waterfall, or New Zealand’s most scenic toilet) and into the Arthur Valley.
 Bonus points if it’s raining on your last day on the track: hundreds of waterfalls cascade down the sides of the valley, and emerging into Milford Sound in the mist is spectacular.

 The Kepler, at the south end of Lake Te Anau, is the area’s slightly lesser-known cousin, but still a ‘Great Walk’.
 After a steep day-one climb to Luxmore Hut, you’ll traverse a mountainous backbone between sharp peaks, before walking out alongside waterfalls and winding rivers.